ff137/luno_openapi/docs/MarketApi.md

     # Create an instance of the API class
     api_instance = luno_openapi.MarketApi(api_client)
     pair = 'XBTZAR' # str | Currency pair
-    since = '1470810728478' # str | Filter to candles starting on or after this timestamp (Unix milliseconds).
+    since = 56 # int | Filter to candles starting on or after this timestamp (Unix milliseconds).
 Only up to 1000 of the earliest candles are returned. duration = 300 # int | Candle duration in seconds.
 For example, 300 corresponds to 5m candles.
 Currently supported durations are: 60 (1m), 300 (5m), 900 (15m), 1800 (30m), 3600 (1h), 10800 (3h), 14400 (4h), 28800 (8h), 86400 (24h), 259200 (3d), 604800 (7d).

     try: